-Top Ten Tea Consuming Countries
+Top Tea Consuming Countries

 Number 1 on the list is Turkey and the rate of consumption doesn’t just slightly increase as with the other countries.
-In this nation, the people drink on average 16.6 pounds of tea annually!
+In this nation, the people drink 6.96 lb or 3.16 kg of tea annually!
 How is this possible?
-Only recently introduced in the 20th Century, tea in Turkey has shot up to the most popular hot drink.
+Only recently introduced in the 20th century, tea in Turkey has shot up to the most popular hot drink.
 This jump in popularity is due to the fact that tea was imported as coffee costs began to rise thus making tea a cheaper alternative.
 People serve tea in beautiful glass cups so that the color shines through.

 As made obvious in the list above, tea is an important part of many different cultures.
 Given the health benefits that come along with drinking tea, its highly regarded status is a very positive thing.
 Evidence suggests many positive effects of tea consumption, and it seems that the ancient Chinese beliefs about tea as a medicinal beverage are true.
-Tea leaves are full of healthy antioxidants and contain substances that lower the risk for cancer, diabetes, and heart disease.
+Tea leaves are full of healthy antioxidants and contain substances that lower the risk of cancer, diabetes, and heart disease.
 In addition, consuming tea can help reduce joint inflammation due to the presence of polyphenols.
 Tea helps lower cholesterol, encourages weight loss, and sharpens mental alertness.
-Health experts advise drinking less processed teas, and being careful with sugar and other additive sweeteners.
+Health experts advise drinking less processed teas and being careful with sugar and other additive sweeteners.

 The Most Tea Loving Nations Of The World

-|Rank||Country||Annual per capita tea consumption (in kg), 2014|
+|Rank||Country||Annual per capita tea consumption (in kg), 2016|